Which analyst expects VAALCO Energy Inc. (EGY) to perform well in the near future? - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Mar 14 when Doornik Jason sold 6,000 shares for $5.83 per share.
 The transaction valued at 34,980 led to the insider holds 66,073 shares of the business.

 FAWTHROP ANDREW LAWRENCE sold 35,000 shares of EGY for $193,550 on Mar 14.
 The Director now owns 332,559 shares after completing the transaction at $5.53 per share.
 On Nov 17, another insider, Radoff Bradley Louis, who serves as the Director of the company, sold 100,000 shares for $3.77 each.
 As a result, the insider received 376,710 and left with 1,154,976 shares of the company.